akim-13/notes/Haskell Data Types.md

             data Weekday = Monday   | Tuesday  | Wednesday |
                            Thursday | Friday   | Saturday  | Sunday
             ```
+            However, only one constructor can be used when creating values of the data type.
         - Constructors can take in **parameters**, i.e. act like **functions**.
 When there is only one data constructor that takes in arguments, it is encouraged to name it the same as the type constructor:
             ```haskell
             -- Two data constructors (`Cricle` and `Rectangle`)